×

 Behavioral Health Intervention

-Interns across training sites spend approximately 10-15 hours per week in activities related to behavioral health intervention.
-All sites provide interns the chance to work with a diverse range of underserved consumers within a variety of therapeutic modalities.
-Individual, group, family, and/or couples therapy treatments are available at some sites.
+Interns spend approximately 10-15 hours per week in activities related to behavioral health intervention.
+Interns work witha diverse range of underserved consumers within a variety of therapeutic modalities, including individual, group, family, and/or couples therapy treatments.
 Consumers served range widely in age, race, ethnicity, and diagnostic presentation.

 Psychological Assessment

-Interns across training sites spend approximately 5-15 hours per week in activities related to assessment.
-Interns at every site administer, interpret, and provide written synthesis of psychological test batteries.
+Interns spend approximately 5-15 hours per week in activities related to assessment.
+Interns, with supervisor support will administer, interpret, and provide written synthesis of psychological test batteries.
 Assessments may include record reviews, clinical interviews, intellectual, achievement, personality, risk assessment, drug assessments, and/or competency-based measures.
-Interns have opportunities to write reports and make recommendations that convey meaningful information to prescribers, treatment teams, consumers, and families.
-Assessment opportunities and requirements vary by site.
+Interns will write reports and make recommendations that convey meaningful information to prescribers, treatment teams, consumers, and families.

 Consultation and Systems Collaboration